 The management commitment is implemented through a structure whose tasks are:

-to establish corporate roles and responsibilities for the development and maintenance of the TISAX Management System; and
+- to establish corporate roles and responsibilities for the development and maintenance of the TISAX Management System;

 9- SIMULATIONS OF THE CORPORATE CONTINUITY PLAN – A continuity plan must be drawn up to enable the company to deal effectively with an unforeseen event, guaranteeing the restoration of critical services in a timeframe and in a manner that limits the negative consequences on the company mission.